-Raptor is a web-based software application that has been developed for the purpose of aiding educational facilities to ensure that people entering the building are legally cleared to access areas in which contact with students will likely be possible.
+Raptor is a web-based software application developed to aid educational facilities in ensuring that people entering the building are legally cleared to access areas where contact with students will likely be possible.
 Raptor will allow our schools to electronically check all visitors against a registered sexual offender database, produce a visitor badge, and monitor all visitors once inside our buildings.
-The overall goal of implementing Raptor is to better control access to all Lake Oswego school district buildings, thus providing enhanced protection for our students and staff.
+The overall goal of implementing Raptor is to control access to all Lake Oswego school district buildings, thus providing enhanced student and staff protection.

-Parents: Please bring your driver's license or passport with you on the first day of school to register.
+Parents: Please bring your driver's license or passport to register on the first day of school.
 Thank you!

 Frequently Asked Questions